 The FDIC does retain the right to repudiate a QFC in its entirety (as opposed to avoiding only a portion of the QFC, i.e., an ipso facto clause).
-If the FDIC exercises this repudiation right, damages are determined at the date of repudiation (as opposed to the date of the receiver's appointment), and compensable damages include reasonable costs of cover, thereby making QFCs more expensive for the FDIC to repudiate than regular contracts.
-By contrast, under the Bankruptcy Code, if the trustee rejects a swap agreement or the counterparty liquidates or terminates it, damages are measured as of the earlier of the date of such rejection or the date of such liquidation or termination.
-114 to calculate their exposure on thinly traded CDOs that serve as the reference credit risk.
-For example, if a counterparty elects to terminate and exercises its right to liquidate collateral, and the
+If the FDIC exercises this repudiation right, damages are determined at the date of repudiation (as opposed to the date of the receiver's appointment), and compensable damages include reasonable costs of cover, thereby making QFCs more expensive for the FDIC to repudiate than regular contracts.115 By contrast, under the Bankruptcy Code, if the trustee rejects a swap agreement or the counterparty liquidates or terminates it, damages are measured as of the earlier of the date of such rejection or the date of such liquidation or termination.116 ize the conservator's ability to operate the institution.
+See RTC v.
+Cheshire Mgmt.
+Co., 18 F.3d 330, 336 (6th Cir.
+1994).

-Disputes and litigation over the exercise of ipso facto termination rights under ISDA agreements are not uncommon and will become increasingly frequent between CDS counterparties as they attempt
+Disputes and litigation over the exercise of ipso facto termination rights under ISDA agreements are not uncommon and will become increasingly frequent between CDS counterparties as they attempt to calculate their exposure on thinly traded CDOs that serve as the reference credit risk.117 For ex-